mariadb-corporation/MaxScale/Documentation/filters/Firewall-Filter.md

 ### Filter Parameters

 The firewall filter has one mandatory parameter that defines the location of the rule file.
-This is the 'rules' parameter and it expects an absolute path to the rule file.
+This is the `rules` parameter and it expects an absolute path to the rule file.

 ## Rule syntax